WarlockW/uer/Instructions.md

 ```
 *--world_size* is set to 4 since only 4 GPUs are used.
 The IDs of 4 processes (and GPUs) is 0, 1, 2, and 3, which are specified by *--gpu_ranks* .

-The example of pre-training on two machines, each has 8 GPUs (16 GPUs in total).
+The example of pre-training on two machines: each machine has 8 GPUs (16 GPUs in total).
 We run *pretrain.py* on two machines (Node-0 and Node-1) respectively. *--master_ip* specifies the ip:port of the master mode, which contains process (and GPU) of ID 0.
 ```
 Node-0 : python3 pretrain.py --dataset_path dataset.pt --vocab_path models/google_zh_vocab.txt \